ollprogram/TwitchDiscordBridge/README.md

 You need to know it before using my app.
 It gives information about how you can use this product.
 # Description :
 With this application you will be able to link your Twitch chat with a Discord text channel in a guild.
-When someone will send something on a specified channel on Discord, the same message will be send to a specified twitch chat.
-And reversly.
+When someone will send something on a specified channel on Discord, the same message will be send to a specified Twitch chat, and reversly.
 In this project i'm using a lot the word "Bridge".
 What does a "Bridge" represent in this project?
 A "Bridge" is an object witch transfer a messages between to destinations.
 In our case destinations are Discord and Twitch.
 # Download :